COVID-19 Important Notice

 - Visiting Student Course Approval Form (pdf)

-- Letter of Permission from your home institution.
-This letter must indicate the program you are permitted to take at CapU and the term in which the program may be taken.
+- Letter of Permission from your home institution (Post-secondary applicants only).
+This letter must state that the applicant is currently a student in good standing at the home institution and has been permitted to spend a semester abroad as VISP student at CapU; and indicate the program the applicant is approved to take at CapU and the term in which the program may be taken.

 You’ve already sent digital copies of your transcripts to EducationPlannerBC as part of your CapU application, but we also need physical copies of your official high school, college or university transcripts.